 Although bars and restaurants may be locked up for a well-deserved winter break, people still need housing!
 The real estate industry never stops here in Mallorca.
 With properties constantly being built and renovated, estate agents are busy marketing and selling across the island.
 Of course, this kind of work attracts international clients, so those of you who are multilingual should be seriously considering a career in this field!

 As a business owner here on the island it's all about location and ensuring you have a secure target market for your business venture.
 If you are based in a location that will have no tourist trade during the winter months (most coastal resorts) then you need to ensure you can make enough money throughout your six months of trade.
 However, if you intend on running your business all year then you need to guarantee that your services will be required, even when the island gets quiet.

-It would be fair to say that very few people make their millions here in Spain, as salaries are comparatively lower than in other countries.
-They vary depending on your line of work, and it is difficult to provide an estimate of average earnings across the country.
+It would be fair to say that very few people make their millions here in Spain as salaries are comparatively lower than in other countries.
+The fees paid vary depending on your line of work and it is difficult to provide an estimate of average earnings across the country.

 Business owners' income too will vary depending on their segment, and with freelancers the work can be very much all or nothing, and salaries will be dependent on what you can charge for your services.

 The most guaranteed salary would be in real estate, where your basic earning will be around 1,500-1,700€/per month.
 On top of your basic salary there will be the opportunity to make additional money through sales commissions, but this is not guaranteed.